hka-vis-soa/hska-vis-msa/README.md

 To stop the application simply write `docker-compose down`.

+## Kubernetes

+To deploy a kubernetes cluster, use `kubectl apply -Rf k8s-config`.

 ## Add more microservices
 1. Create a new directory in the root directory **hska-vis-msa**.
 2. Add the new directory name to the **settings.gradle** file in the root directory